Hi, this Fundraising is on behalf of Nicole + Her family.

 We will update as much as we can as far as how everything goes with the appointments.

-ANY MONEY LEFT WE DO NOT USE FOR HER, SHE HAS REQUESTED TO BE SENT TO the AMERICAN LUNG ASSOCIATION for more research help!!!
+ANY MONEY LEFT WE DO NOT USE FOR HER, SHE HAS REQUESTED TO BE SENT TO the AMERICAN LUNG ASSOCIATION (or can be sent back to you) for more research help!!!
 It will go to a great cause.

 #Warrior #CysticLungDisease #Prayers #Emphysema #COPD #BurttHoggDubeSyndrome #ElhersDanLosSyndrome #POTS #LAM #SVT #Arizona #RoseGoldRibbonsForNicole #Possible #LungTransplants #Rare #Disease #Unknown